timk01/test1/readme.md

-Here i will post stufy projects for with open access
+Here i will post study projects for with open access